On the Risks of Leaving Coal Ash on the Banks of the Middle Fork

 SUBMIT A COMMENT

-Tell Governor Rauner you expect him to require Vistra+Dynegy to move its toxic dumps from the banks of Illinois' National Scenic River!
+Tell Governor Pritzker you want him to require Vistra+Dynegy to move its toxic dumps from the banks of Illinois' National Scenic River!
 Talking points provided.

 IEPA official talks plans for closing coal-ash pits near Middle Fork

 People's Hearing to Protect the Middle Fork

 Send a letter to Governor Pritzker and IEPA Director John Kim urging them to protect the Middle Fork!
 Take a moment to personalize it before sending.

 "What is the benefit to Vermilion County if Dynegy leaves its coal ash on the banks of the Middle Fork of the Vermilion River?
 The recent merger of Dynegy and Vistra has resulted in a company with a combined net worth of $20 billion.
 Shouldn’t Dynegy be held accountable NOW for cleaning up its waste?"